fluendo/gst-plugins-rs/video/dsc/README.md

 # GStreamer DSC Plugin

-A GStreamer plugin for Digital Content Signing (DSC) that provides cryptographic signing and verification for generic data based on OpenSSL signing and verification.
+A GStreamer plugin for Digital Signed Content (DSC) that provides cryptographic signing and verification for generic data based on OpenSSL signing and verification.

 ## Features